dvollrath/Crops/Readme.md

 The code "Crops_Reg_Mortality.do" uses this data, after estimating separate elasticities for each country.
 You will only have to edit the directory locations in that do-file to reproduce Table 5.

+## Replication of province-level estimates
+As part of the appendix, we run separate estimates of the land elasticity for each province, and then look at the summary statistics of the elasticities by sub-sample, to confirm the variation we see in the baseline results.
+The script for this analysis is "Crops_Reg_Provinces.do".